 TVA is still in the process of putting all of the documents online, so we are providing them in a shared folder here.
-As of 11:00am ET April 4, 2019 TVA had only made 10 of the 68 documents provided to SACE under the request public.
-Shortly after that time the website TVA is using to provide these documents to the public went down completely and remains inactive as of 9:30am ET April 8, 2019, just hours before comments on the IRP are due.
+As of 11:00am ET April 4, 2019 (less than 48 hours prior to comment deadline) TVA had only made 10 of the 68 documents provided to SACE under the request public.

 “TVA’s draft planning documents paint a grim picture, projecting continued reliance on dirty fossil fuels for the next 20 years.”

 Regarding the requested data, Howard Crystal, Senior Attorney at the Center for Biological Diversity, provided the following statement: “TVA’s draft planning documents paint a grim picture, projecting continued reliance on dirty fossil fuels for the next 20 years.
 Such a future is unacceptable given we have the technology and urgent need to transition to renewables much sooner.
 It’s impossible to understand how these troubling projections were made when TVA is hiding the underlying data.”

 “As a public power company, TVA should be doing everything it can to be transparent and facilitate public input on its plans.”